vitalif/vitastor/docs/config/osd.en.md

 - Type: boolean
 - Default: true

+Only for the old store ([meta_format](layout-osd.en.md#meta_format) 2).

-This parameter makes Vitastor always keep metadata area of the block device in memory.
+This parameter makes Vitastor keep a copy of metadata area in memory as it is on disk, in addition to the metadata database.
+When the option is enabled, every metadata entry is effectively stored in RAM twice.
 It's required for good performance because it allows to avoid additional read-modify-write cycles during metadata modifications.
-Metadata area size is currently roughly 224 MB per 1 TB of data.
-You can turn it off to reduce memory usage by this value, but it will hurt performance.
-This restriction is likely to be removed in the future along with the upgrade of the metadata storage scheme.
+Metadata area size with the old store is roughly 224 MB per 1 TB of data.
+You can turn the option off to reduce memory usage by this value, but it will reduce performance.

+For the new store ([meta_format](layout-osd.en.md#meta_format) 3), the option may be changed in the future to support operation without loading full metadata database in memory.

 ## inmemory_journal